Zoology, BSc (Hons)

 Why Zoology at Swansea?

-• 2nd in the UK for Teaching Quality (Guardian University Guide 2025)
+• 4th in the UK Overall (Guardian University Guide 2026)

-Zoology at Swansea University attracts students from far and wide and is based on our stunning Singleton Park campus overlooking Swansea Bay.
+Zoology at Swansea University attracts students from far and wide and is based on our stunning Singleton Park campus overlooking Swansea Bay, where your learning will be shaped by inspirational and internationally-renowned academics.

 Your Zoology Experience

-• Field courses available near and far allow you to work varied habitats, exploring the amazing natural areas on our doorstep, and natural life in distant lands such as India, Borneo, and the Red Sea.
+You will embark on exciting field courses available both near and far, which allow you to work in varied habitats, exploring the amazing natural areas on our doorstep, and natural life in distant lands such as India, Borneo, and the Red Sea.

 Zoology Employment Opportunities

-Our department has strong connections with international and national organisations such as Natural Resources Wales, The British Mammal Society and The National Wetlands Centre Wales which will add value to your studies.
+Our department also has strong connections with international and national organisations such as Natural Resources Wales, The British Mammal Society and The National Wetlands Centre Wales, which will add value to your studies.

 Find out why our students love studying Bioscience at Swansea.